karthik-guruparan/Phonepe-Pulse/README.md

         except:
             st.info('Repository is already cloned')

-Step3: The repository comprises data for multiple state, years and quarters and can be accessed using nested for loops.
+Step3: The repository comprises data for multiple state, years and quarters and can be accessed using nested for loops as done below.

         def extract_state_transactions(path_agg_trn_state):
             # Get year-qtr-statewise Transaction type , count, value